mlevis1/uav-image-analysis/README.md

 activate earth-analytics-python
 The environment name is earth-analytics-python as defined in the environment.yml file.

+### Run Workflow

+1. Clone the repository https://github.com/mlevis1/uav-image-analysis, or download and decompress the zip file (see the green button for Clone or download).

+2. Open a terminal and change directories to this directory (`cd uav-image-analysis`).

+3. Launch Jupyter Notebook and open final_product.ipynb.

+This notebook will implements the Random Forest Classification method, which proved to be the most accurate method of the four options explored for a training dataset provided by PrecisionHawk.

+### Methods Explored

+* Support Vector Machine (SVM):

 Image files in .jpg format are read from folders using the read_images function, and then input into a learning model that has been